-What's assessed: Understanding and responding to spoken extracts comprising the defined vocabulary and grammar for each tier Dictation of short, spoken extracts
+- Understanding and responding to spoken extracts comprising the defined vocabulary and grammar for each tier - Dictation of short, spoken extracts

-How it's assessed: Written exam: 35 minutes (Foundation tier), 45 minutes (Higher tier) 40 marks (Foundation tier), 50 marks (Higher tier) 25% of GCSE Recording controlled by the invigilator with built-in repetitions and pauses.
+- Written exam: 35 minutes (Foundation tier), 45 minutes (Higher tier) - 40 marks (Foundation tier), 50 marks (Higher tier) - 25% of GCSE

+Recording controlled by the invigilator with built-in repetitions and pauses.

 Each exam includes 5 minutes' reading time at the start of the question paper before the listening material is played and 2 minutes at the end of the recording for students to check their work.

-Section A - listening comprehension questions in English, to be answered in English or nonverbally (32 marks at Foundation tier and 40 marks at Higher tier)

-Section B - dictation where students transcribe short sentences, including a small number of words from outside the prescribed vocabulary list (8 marks at Foundation tier and 10 marks at Higher tier)
+- Section A listening comprehension questions in English, to be answered in English or non-verbally (32 marks at Foundation tier and 40 marks at Higher tier) - Section B dictation where students transcribe short sentences, including a small number of words from outside the prescribed vocabulary list (8 marks at Foundation tier and 10 marks at Higher tier)